taogen-docs/resources-of-learning/_cs-software-development-and-engineering.md

 Microservices Security

-- Microservices Security in Action (2021) by Prabath Siriwardena and Nuwan Dias
+- Microservices Security in Action: Design secure network and API endpoint security for Microservices applications, with examples using Java, Kubernetes, and Istio (2021) by Prabath Siriwardena and Nuwan Dias

 ### Micro-Frontends